Lionel Phillips: Early life

 Phillips was born in London on 6 August 1855 to Phillip Phillips, a trader, and his wife Jane Lazerus.
 He was one of three sons and the family was lower middle-class, thus his early formal education was very limited.
 He commenced working for his father as a bookkeeper at the age of 14 but soon left the business and ventured out on his own, joining a firm of London diamond-sorters.
-Hearing of the discovery of large diamond deposits in Kimberley, he decided to seek his fortune and emigrate to South Africa.
+Hearing of the discovery of large diamond deposits in Kimberley, he decided to seek his fortune and emigrate to the Cape Colony.
 He arrived at the Kimberley diamond fields in 1875, having walked most of the way there from Cape Town, and worked for Joseph Benjamin Robinson as a diamond sorter, fleetingly ran a newspaper, The Independent, and later became a mine manager.
 He soon went into partnership with Alfred Beit and made and lost his first fortune in Kimberley with investments in the diamond industry.